 - The Sociopath: He has no regard for human life, seeing those around him as mindless robots.

-- Action Dad: While only indirectly mentioned, he does seem to have a daughter named Kitty Walker.
+- Action Dad: While only indirectly mentioned, he does have a daughter named Catherine "Kitten" Walker.
+He's also the father of Jack Walker with his second wife Anna, and of Melanie Walker with his third wife Donna.

 - Animal Motifs: A decidedly less sinister take on the Macabre Moth Motif.